 Vaginal estrogen—I use Vagifem tablets.
 They come in very low doses and are not absorbed systemically enough to be a worry for my clotting condition or for estrogen-fed cancers.
 What they do is immediately reverse the problem of thinning vaginal tissues.
 No more tearing.
 The dryness is much improved.
 For this you need a prescription from your doc.

-Vaginal moisturizer—I use the Replens product, particularly during romantic getaways or weekends or times when I know I’m going to be especially active.
+Vaginal moisturizer—I use these products, particularly during romantic getaways or weekends or times when I know I’m going to be especially active.
 It’s funny, how all my life I never thought of my vagina being “comfortable.”
 But losing estrogen changed that.
-This product makes a difference.

 Dilators—We giggled about it with Meryl Streep and her friends in “It’s Complicated,” but the rumor turns out to be true...
 It is possible for your vagina to close up if you haven't been using it.
 No kidding.
 Tissues unsupported by estrogen grow thin and dry, friction causes them to crack and bleed and fissure, the walls scar-ify and grow together.
 It happens.
 Undoing it is possible, but uncomfortable.
 Dilators help keep your vagina in working order.